How to Make a Simple JavaScript Quiz

 quizContainer.innerHTML = output.join('');

-You should be able to run the quiz at this point and see the questions displayed.
-Please note, however, that the structure of your code is important.
-Due to something called the temporal dead zone, you can’t reference your questions array before it has been defined.
+However, the structure of your code is important.
+Due to something called the temporal dead zone, you can’t reference your question array before it has been defined.

 To recap, this is the correct structure: